 ).
 I “traced” until I found that place where I wasn’t getting what I wanted.
 And there it was: I wanted this friendship to be as wonderful as it once had been.

-At that point, it dawned on me that this friendship had never been the way I was mocking it up to be in the Good Old Days.
+At that point, it dawned on me that this friendship had never been the way I was fantasizing it to be in the Good Old Days.
 She and I were never close.
-We mostly saw each other because we had a friend in common.
+We mostly saw each other because we had a few friends in common.
 We liked each other, but neither of us was motivated to build a close relationship.
-And yet, there I was, mocking up a fantasy—a distorted memory of the Good Old Days—and then feeling miserable about it.
+And yet, there I was, mocking up a distorted memory of the Good Old Days—and then feeling miserable about it.

-As soon as I saw this distorted thinking, my funk lifted.
-Yes, I was still a bit blue, but it was a sadness that periodically arises over my isolation and lack of contact with so many people I used to be around.
+As soon as I became aware of this distorted thinking, my funk lifted.
+Yes, I was still a bit blue, but it was a sadness that periodically arises over my isolation and lack of contact with the many people I used to hang out with.
 I know this sadness well; it comes and goes.
 I can ease its pain by being extra kind to myself.
-This “comes and goes” sadness is an entirely different feeling from the miserable funk I’d fallen into from having romanticized a Good Old Days relationship with this woman, when that relationship had, in fact, never existed.
+This “comes and goes” sadness is an entirely different feeling from the miserable mood I’d fallen into from having romanticized a Good Old Days relationship with this woman, when that relationship had, in fact, never existed.

 © 2013 Toni Bernhard www.tonibernhard.com

 Thank you for reading my work.
 My most recent book is titled How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow.

 I'm also the author of the award-winning How to Be Sick: A Buddhist-Inspired Guide for the Chronically Ill and their Caregivers.